croxton/craftcms-hda-starter-kit/README.md

 #### 3. Install Craft

-To install Craft, Vite and the [Vite](https://github.com/nystudio107/craft-vite) plugin run the following command and follow the prompts.
+To install Craft, Vite and the [Vite](https://github.com/nystudio107/craft-vite) and [Sprig](https://github.com/putyourlightson/craft-sprig) plugins, run the following command and follow the prompts.

 ```shell
 make install